Why Gifts & Entertainment Compliance Matters

 Fill out the form to send us a message

-Gifting-Related Enforcement Actions
+Gifting Compliance-Related Enforcement Actions

-Enforcement actions have reminded the compliance community that there is no such thing as a “safe zone” for gifting.
+Gifts and entertainment enforcement actions have reminded the compliance community that there is no such thing as a “safe zone” for gifting.
 Although it might feel like tickets to a sporting event or a concert are generally approvable requests, that is not always true.
 For example, an enforcement by the U.S. Securities and Exchange Commission (SEC) fined Telefonica Brasil $4.13M over World Cup tickets purchased for government officials.

-Evolution of Disclosure Compliance Software
+Evolution of G&E Disclosure Compliance Software

 Impact on Overall Ethics and Compliance Strategy